A brief biography.

 Campanella’s modernist and renovating spirit can be summarized in his observation, made in The City of the Sun (1602), that ‘this century of ours has more history in a hundred years that the world has had in four thousand, and in these hundred years more books have been written than in five thousand.'

 The writer is deeply impressed by the recent discoveries and sees in them signs of the approaching millennium; the discovery of the new world, the compass, the printing press, the harquebus, receive philosophical explanations.
 In 1600 another Italian thinker, Giordano Bruno,O.P. was burned at the stake as a heretic.
-Campanella did not suffer the same fate, but he was persecuted for his views and remained in prison in the fortification San' Elmo, Napoli, till 1626, where he was subject to privation and tortures.
-From 1626 till 1629 he was in prison in Rome, when Pope Urban VII set him free.
+Campanella did not suffer the same fate, but he was persecuted for his views and remained in prison in the fortification San' Elmo, Naples, till 1626, subject to privation and tortures, during no less than 27 years.

-His last years he spent in the Dominican priory at the street of Saint Honoré in Paris, where he died on 21 May 1639.
+His last years he spent in a priory of his order in France, where he died on 21 May 1639.

 Portrait of Thomas Campanella, O.P.